ejhammond/react-responsive-system/README.md

 ## TypeScript

 Everybody loves nice types.
 This lib was written with TypeScript, so utilities themselves are well-typed, but their types depend on the specific breakpoints that you've configured.
-Because of this, you'll want to "configure" our types with your breakpoints as well!
+Because of this, you'll want to "configure" the types before using them.

 Here are the two most useful types that we export: